 First things first, let’s get this out the way – Santorini is my idea of paradise.
 Cool beaches, amazing seafood, completely unique geography – and an alright view!
+It is stunning all year round and Santorini in the Winter is just spectacular.

 I may be a teeny tiny bit biased, but I do know my island.
 I landed there for a two week summer school in 2014, I got a job and stayed for three months because I couldn’t stand the thought of leaving.
 I have been back every year since and can’t see myself stopping any time soon.